wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

     In this first example the "end of text" symbol (=), or record delimiter, is missing between the first and second weather reports.
 Consequently, lines 2 and 3 are treated as a single report, leading to errors in the parsing of the message.
-The final line is also missing the end of text symbol but the wis2box is able to handle this case.
+The final line is also missing the end of text symbol but wis2box is able to handle this case.

     The station 15090 should have been registered as part of the previous exercise.
 If not you will also receive a warning that the station can not be found.
 If this is the case, register the